5 Ways for Caregivers to Build Retirement Savings

 Even if you don’t open a retirement-specific account, starting a savings account and setting aside a small monthly amount can build up cash reserves for unexpected expenses.

-Many caregivers need to pay out of pocket for unexpected costs their dependent might not be able to afford.
+Many caregivers must pay out of pocket for unexpected costs that their dependent may not be able to afford.

 An ample emergency fund can help you pay these expenses without withdrawing money early from a retirement plan.
 This is especially helpful because there are often penalty fees for early withdrawals.